Protect Local Animals - Ways You Can Help

 - Hawaii Wildlife Fund

 In just reading this article, you’re already doing your part to help.
-If you’d like to do more, below you’ll find a few organizations where you can learn about some of the problems affecting Hawaii’s local animals and donate or volunteer your time.
+If you’d like to do more, below you’ll find a few organizations where you can learn about some of the problems impacting Hawaii’s local animals and donate or volunteer your time.

 Please remember, Hawaii is not Disneyland.
 Over a million people call the islands home and tourism greatly impacts their lives.
 In addition to being respectful to the state’s native animals, please respect locals and the land when you visit.